Kevin Sheedy (Australian footballer): Essendon

 Sheedy replaced Barry Davis as Essendon Football Club senior coach, starting from the 1981 season after Davis resigned at the end of the 1980 season.

-Sheedy's greatest impact on the game was during his 27-year career as senior coach of the Essendon.
+Sheedy's greatest impact on the game was during his 27-year career as senior coach of Essendon.
 He held down the role continuously between 1981 and 2007, during which time some other sides had had over a dozen different coaches.
 Essendon won four premierships during Sheedy's tenure as senior coach in 1984, 1985, 1993 and 2000 as well as finishing runner-up three more times in 1983, 1990 and 2001 and losing a further two Preliminary Finals by only 1 point in 1996 and 1999.